Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 William Thomas Dwerryhouse

 William Thomas Dwerryhouse was born on 25 November 1912 in 58 Southgate Road, Derby, Derbyshire, England.1 He was the son of Thomas Dwerryhouse and Sarah Victoria Tickle.
-He married Elizabeth Agnes Storer, daughter of Ambrose Storer and Elizabeth Agnes Hindson, on 15 January 1941 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, They were married by banns William was aged 28 and Agnes aged 26 by James Booth.
-The ceremony was witnessed by Ambrose Storer, A Storer, Edna Dwerryhouse and S Dwerryhouse - 8 NB Marriage cert and records misread give Agnes surname as Stern.2 He died after February 1984 as he erected a gravestone to his wife in the Holy Trinity graveyard.
+He was Corporal Sapper 2039844 in the Royal Engineers and trained as a house plumber.
+On his death certificate he was recorded as a retired hotelier in 1941.
+He married Elizabeth Agnes Storer, daughter of Ambrose Storer and Elizabeth Agnes Hindson, on 15 January 1941 in Holy Trinity, Seaton Carew, Durham, England, after the banns had been read.
+The ceremony was witnessed by Ambrose Storer, A Storer, Edna Dwerryhouse and S Dwerryhouse - 8 NB Copy of Marriage certificate and records misread give Agnes and some witnesses surnames as Stern.2 His wife Elizabeth died on 2 February 1984 in 35 The Front, Seaton Carew, Durham, England, aged 69 of cardiac failure, hypertension and acute bronchitis.3 He died on 9 September 2002 in Hartlepool, Durham, England, aged 89 He erected a gravestone to his wife in the Holy Trinity graveyard his name was added later.4 William was buried in Holy Trinity, Seaton Carew, Durham, England, William and Agnes were buried under the same gravestone, together with their babies Julie and Jill.5

 Children of William Thomas Dwerryhouse and Elizabeth Agnes Storer